 The small forward will have a height that is usually in between the shooting guard and power forward.
 He has solid mid-range shooting skills, accurate passing skills, and the ability to power through to the basket for a shot.
 A small forward is a versatile player and needs a good balance of quickness and strength.

-On offense, he scores points through mid-range shots.
+On offense, he/she scores points through mid-range shots.
 The small forward receives passes from the point guard or shooting guard when they are open for a shot and drives to the basket to sink the ball in.
 Small forwards can also be good outside shooters.
 Since they are of good enough height, they are able to take part in getting the rebounds, both offensively and defensively.

 They defend the post on defense.
 They make it difficult for opposing teams to drive to the basket.
 They can also block the shots.